Table of Contents

 Every successful beverage startup begins with a strong concept.
 To craft a winning idea, ask yourself:

 - Who is my target audience?
 Understand your ideal customers, their preferences, habits, and pain points.
 What do they drink?
 Where do they drink it?
-Why do they choose your beverage?
+Why would they choose your beverage?

 - What is my unique selling proposition (USP)?
 Whether premium ingredients, sustainable practices, or creative packaging, your beverage brand’s USP should set you apart from competitors.